 Negative keywords have the potential to become Amazon’s pay-per-click advantage.
 Marketers who use them could decrease their overall ad costs without reducing visibility and conversions for prospects that are considered relevant.

-For instance, if the marketer is selling wine glasses and is bidding on the keyword “glasses,” with a broad match, users could type the term, “eyeglasses” and the ad could populate.
+For instance, if the marketer is selling wine glasses and is bidding on the keyword “glasses,” with a broad match, users could type the term “eyeglasses,” and the ad could populate.

 But when users accidentally click on that ad, they’re charged for a click.
-As often as you can, add and subtract negative keywords so that you could steer away from unrelated clicks that don’t bring revenue to your business.
+As often as you can, add and subtract negative keywords so that you can steer away from unrelated clicks that don’t bring revenue to your business.

 3. Cutting Important Keywords Off

 All your keywords in your product titles matter, but it’s usually at the beginning that matters the most.
 In your Sponsored Ads, your product titles are often cut off.